internIITG/Intern-Experience-2022/Mathworks/General Info.md

 -

 ## shortlisted for Interviews
-- 15 students were shortlisted for interviews.
+- 15 students were shortlisted for the interviews

 ## Final Offer
-- Suvayan Nath
-- Devesh Malav
+- Lakshya Agarwal
-- Devanshi Garg
+- Sarthak Agashe